mhajij/Algebraically_Informed_Deep_Nets/README.md

 main.py -m training -st TL -dim 4
 ```

-Additional arguments are also provided for costumized value for the delta constant in the Temperly-Lieb or for generic hyperparameters to train the networks.
+Additional arguments are also provided for customized value for the delta constant in the Temperly-Lieb or for generic hyperparameters to train the networks.

-Finally, we utilize AIDN to obtain new knot theory invariants using the Reshetikhin-Turaev.
+Finally, we utilize AIDN to obtain new knot theory invariants using the Reshetikhin-Turaev construction.
 The latter can be tested or trained using the file

 ```ruby
 main_DLK_invariants.py